Kookaburra (Laughing Kookaburra) Australian Bird that Laughs Like a Human & Loves to Eat Snakes

 Kookaburras don't usually drink water as they get enough water from their food.
 They do, however, love to bathe.
 This is probably a characteristic from their primordial past as kingfishers.

 The kookaburra is a carnivorous bird which uses a 'perch and pounce' tactic, typical of kingfishers, to catch its prey.
-It usually perches on a branch and wait patiently for its prey to pass by.
-It then swoops down and grabs its victim with its powerful beak and either swallows it whole or if its prey is too large, it bashes it against a hard surface to break its victim into small consumable chucks.
+It usually perches on a branch and waits patiently for its prey to pass by.
+It then swoops down and grabs its victim with its powerful beak and either swallows it whole, or if its prey is too large, it bashes it against a hard surface to break its victim into small consumable chucks.
 It is this bashing behaviour that has resulted in the kookaburra having such strong neck muscles compared to other birds.

 The kookaburra's diet consists mostly of large insects, frogs, fish, crabs and crayfish.
 It also eats small animals, other birds and especially snakes.
 Undigested food such as fur, exoskeletons of insects, bones are regurgitated in dry capsules.

-Laughing Kookaburras reach sexual maturity and adulthood at one year of age.
+Kookaburras reach sexual maturity and adulthood at one year of age.
 They are believed to pair for life.
 Their nesting season starts in September and finishes in January.
-The birds nest in a large cavity in a tree trunk or in a hole made in tree-dwelling termite mound.
+The birds nest in a large cavity in a tree trunk or in a hole made in a tree-dwelling termite mound.

 The female usually lays three white eggs 1-2 day apart.
 The female incubates the eggs at night and the male and offspring of the previous one to two years also help in incubating the eggs.
 In this way every bird in the family shares parenting duties.
 The incubation period lasts 24-26 days.
 Usually, the first egg to be laid in a clutch will be a male and the second egg will be a female.
 There is a high level of siblicide (killing a brother or sister) among kookaburra hatchings.
 The third chick rarely survives.
 It is attacked by the other two chicks resulting in a 50% death rate of the third chick.